Are Palm Trees Bad for Environment?

 In cities, people use palms in their private landscapes.

-Now it's even more important to personally design with appropriate water use & shade provision.
-Quoting a rare plant nursery owner - quite applicable.
+Now it's even more important to Personally Design Palms with appropriate water use & shade provision.
+Helping to avoid people believing palm trees are bad for the environment.
+Quoting a plant nursery owner who specializes in rare plants - quite applicable.
 Flora Grubb says "...I adore palm trees.
 When used correctly, when designed into a garden with skill, palms do their jobs so well."

 We love palms, and agree with using them skillfully & appropriately.
 So that palms aren't part of the heating-up problem.
 Like any plant, palm fronds make oxygen, helping air quality.